fzqneo/XCheatSheet/CxxRemoteDevCLion.md

 ## Q&A

 1. Q: Where to git?
 A: *Local.
-It's the primary copy and you have IDE support.*
+It's the primary copy and you have IDE git plugin.*

 ## To-Do